induktio/thinker/Details.md

 When `ignore_reactor_power` option is enabled, it is recommended to adjust some game preferences to reduce automated prototype additions when new techs are discovered.
 Recommended option to disable is `Design units automatically` which affects some but not all automated designs.
-Another option to disable is `Auto-prune obsolete units` which is triggered whenever the faction discovers a new reactor tech, and this can result in dozens of repetitive popups.
+Another option to disable is `Auto-prune obsolete units` which is triggered whenever the faction discovers a new reactor tech and normally this can result in dozens of repetitive popups.
-Note that even if the original user interface shows the auto-prune option as recommended, the dozens of generated dialogs with each reactor tech can be an obstacle for smooth gameplay.
+Note that even if the user interface shows the auto-prune option as recommended, this option is strongly recommended to disable when `ignore_reactor_power` is used.

 Another notable change is the introduction of reduced unit healing rates.
 In the original game, units were often able to fully heal in a single turn inside a base but this is no longer the case.
 Prolonged offensives are no longer trivially easy against opponents since units may have to stop healing for multiple turns.
 The healing rate can be significantly increased by building Command Centers and other similar base facilities.